-Like what I’ve said both the Series 5 and 7 will perform roughly the same because both have the same cutting head.
+Like what I’ve said, both the Series 5 and 7 will perform roughly the same because both have the same cutting head.

 First the Series 5…

-Sorry I can’t find a decent English video for the shaving test so I’m settling with this.
-I’m guessing that this is around a 4 or 5 day beard growth and the Series 5 shaver was able to handle it pretty well.
+Sorry, I can’t find a decent English video for the shaving test, so I’m settling with this.
+I’m guessing that this is around a 4 or 5-day beard growth, and the Series 5 shaver was able to handle it pretty well.

-The entire process took less than 8 minutes from start to finish and there was no visible irritation after on the cheeks or neck area.
+The entire process took less than 8 minutes from start to finish, and there was no visible irritation after on the cheeks or neck area.

-It’s a dry shaving process so you’ll save quite a bit of time applying shaving cream.
+It’s a dry shaving process, so you’ll save quite a bit of time applying shaving cream.

 You’ll save a lot of money by switching to an electric razor.
-Another thing when using an electric razor is that you won’t need to buy a trimmer because this razor has it.
+Another thing when using an electric shaver is that you won’t need to buy a trimmer because this razor has it.

-Next let’s move to the Series 7
+Next, let’s move to the Series 7

 You can fast forward to the 6:04 mark to see the shaver in action.

-There’s no visible irritation but just in case you experience irritation then apply some shaving cream.
+There’s no visible irritation, but just in case you experience irritation, then apply some shaving cream.
 And use an electric shaver that’s effective for sensitive skin.
 These shavers can shave both wet and dry.